nicolo-tellini/presubphaser/README.md

 <img width="1040" height="1050" alt="Screenshot from 2026-06-18 08-14-28" src="https://github.com/user-attachments/assets/2b82679e-7876-49ba-a296-da39b24fcaa6" />

 We use single-copy BUSCO genes as anchors to identify homologous chromosome pairs across the assembly.
-Each cell reports the number of shared BUSCOs between a chromosome tripplet.
+Each cell reports the number of shared BUSCOs between a chromosome triplet.
 The strong diagonal signal confirms that homologs are correctly identified, with minimal cross-chromosome sharing (off-diagonal).
 Please note, **chr3A** has a low spread signal; **chr6B/chr6C** share ~111–124 BUSCOs with **chr1A** (off-diagonal) which is worth investigating, could be a translocation or assembly artifact and **chr5B** is notably smaller (42 BUSCOs), pheraps a smaller chromosome or partial assembly.
+Off-diagonal are all good and exepected as they might represents issues in the de novo assembly but also reflcte the evolutionary history of different parental subgenomes.

 ## Notes